 Once an offer has been accepted in writing, it is binding for both parties; the buyer still has a non-obligation 10 day cooling off period after signing the initial sale contract.
 The buyer normally has to pay a 10% deposit at the signing of the initial contract.
 The vendor is legally bound at the offer stage.

-A completion date maybe be set but can often be changed due to an incomplete file, beware.
+A completion date maybe be set but can often be changed due to delays or an incomplete file.